anelook/agents-valkey-kafka-aws-long-memory/README.md

 - Aiven for OpenSearch
 - Aiven for caching (Valkey)

-Once deployment is done, Terraform will also create `.env` file with necessary credentials to access the services.
+Once deployment is done, Terraform will also create `.env` file with necessary credentials to access the services and `certificates` folder with Apache Kafka certificates.

 ## Step 2: Enable Amazon Bedrock model Claude
 In this project we use LLM Claude available through Amazon Bedrock.